-During President Xi Jinping’s visit to Dhaka in 2016, the two countries signed memoranda for understanding for projects worth over USD 25 billion.
+During Chinese President Xi Jinping’s visit to Dhaka in 2016, the two countries signed MoUs for projects worth over USD 25 billion.

 Transboundary river politics

 Hasan of BELA said Bangladesh needs to defend its rights over transboundary rivers.
-Undoubtedly, India has been insensitive to the legitimate claims of Bangladesh over shared rivers including the Teesta, she said.
-“They have kept the decision over Teesta water-sharing hanging for more than a decade, pleading state-level objection.”
+Undoubtedly, India has been insensitive to the legitimate claims of Bangladesh over shared rivers including the Teesta, she held.
+“They have kept the decision over Teesta water sharing hanging for more than a decade pleading state level objection.”

 It is the first time China has become involved in a river management project in Bangladesh, a country that shares 54 rivers with India.
 The Teesta region is strategically important and in India, many see this project as an opportunity for China to gain an advantage over its regional rival.

-This is happening at a time when tensions are high between India and China, which is pursuing its Belt and Road Initiative to build better connectivity and, critics say, cement its influence in the region.
+This is happening at a time when tensions are high between India and China, which is pursuing its Belt and Road initiative to build ‘better’ connectivity and cement its influence in the region.

-After news of Chinese investment in the Teesta management project broke out in the Bangladesh media, New Delhi sent its foreign secretary Harsh Vardhan Shringla to Bangladesh’s capital, Dhaka.
+After news of Chinese investment in the Teesta management project broke out in the Bangladesh media, New Delhi sent its foreign secretary Harsh Vardhan Shringla to Dhaka.